amaddio/git-workshop/readme.md

  - once default branches are configured: `git push`
 - show all local commits that are missing in the remote branch: `git log main ^origin/main`

 ### Open Science Framework (osf.io)

 - 1. Create a new project
 - 1. Add GitHub addon "Add-ons | Select Add-ons" Choose GitHub `https://osf.io/<project_short_url>/addons/`
 - 1. Configure Add-ons by giving osf.io access to your GitHub account

+### Collaborative working (merge/pull requests)

+As a group we work on the same repository and pull in each others changes via GitHub / GitLab GUI.

 ## recommendations